-Get the inside track by attending any Talks held in the college or attend University events usually in September and October delivered by university representatives or the Careers team.
-Check our Canvas Page and social media for details closer to the time.
+To help your research attend any Talks or Events in the college or at Universities, usually in September or October.
+Check university websites, Careers Canvas Page and social media for details closer to the time.

 Use Course Search facilities

 Get help by using Course Search facilities such as: